 That’s right, at the end of the day, posts that are shared the most via social networks share a common formula.

 The purpose of a headline is to make someone decide to read the article.
 The purpose of the first sentence of your post is to get someone to read the rest of that paragraph.
 The purpose of the first paragraph is to get someone to read the rest of that section.

 Engaging content hooks people in at every step of the way.
 This starts with a compelling headline.
-If people don’t click on the headline to read more, they won’t even see how great the article really is.
+If people don’t click on the headline to read more, they won’t even see how great the article is.
 One of the best blogging tips that I’ve heard recently is to write down 10–50 headline variations of your post before choosing the best one to publish.
-Usually you’ll find that your initial headline isn’t the best of the bunch, and that a little brainstorming actually uncovered a title that would pique more interest.
+Usually, you’ll find that your initial headline isn’t the best of the bunch and that a little brainstorming uncovered a title that would pique more interest.

 Note: You still need to deliver on what your headline says, however, or else you lose credibility to your audience.

 When it comes to the body copy of the post, you need to use the first few sentences to hook the reader into continuing deeper into the article.
 The easiest way to do this is by ordering your content like so:

 - Define a problem or pain point

 Typically the first two parts are pretty short, perhaps a paragraph or two each.
 If the problem that you are discussing is something that resonates with the audience, then they’ll likely be hooked on reading what you have to say about the matter.

 Still, reading?
 Excellent…the format is at work in this very article.